 Existing IP Leases

 There is no way to force change the DNS IP for existing client devices without restarting them or without using a group policy object.
-For machines subject to group policy you can execute a batch file with "ipconfig /renew".
+For machines subject to group policy, you can execute a batch file with "ipconfig /renew".
 This will cause any client devices subject to group policy to renew a new DNS IP from your relay host.

 Out of Scope elements: We cannot provide support on local network configurations or host OS/network related issues.
 We cannot offer support on Windows domain controllers or DCHP configurations in windows or other customer equipment.
 Please see related vendor documentation for such setup and support.

-In Scope elements: ScoutDNS offers support for the install and configuration of the Relay service on qualified hosts as well as support for the cloud based GUI configuration.
+In Scope elements: ScoutDNS offers support for the install and configuration of the Relay service on qualified hosts as well as support for the cloud-based GUI configuration.